Reconstructing Satellites in 3D from Amateur Telescope Images: Introduction

-In this paper, we propose an innovative imaging approach for the 3D reconstruction of satellites using ground-based telescope images.
-Building on recent advances in imaging through turbulence and computer graphics volumetric rendering, we designed a cutting-edge 3D astrophotography pipeline composed of three key components: sophisticated pre-processing, a custom Structure from Motion (SfM) approach, and an improved Gaussian splatting technique \cite{kerbl20233d}.
-This novel approach facilitates simultaneous volume reconstruction and pose estimation, while also incorporating sophisticated pre- and post-processing pipelines specifically tailored for limited, distorted, and noisy ground telescope observations.
+In this paper, we propose an innovative computational imaging approach for reconstructing satellites in 3D using pure ground-based telescope images.
+Building on recent advances in imaging through turbulence and differentiable volumetric rendering, we designed a cutting-edge 3D astrophotography pipeline that integrates image restoration foundation models for pre-processing and an innovative 3D Gaussian Splatting approach for joint satellite pose and shape reconstruction.
+This novel pipeline for the first time enables imaging 3D space objects from limited, distorted, and noisy ground telescope observations.
 We validate our method using both simulated and experimental datasets.
-Notably, we achieve the successful reconstruction of 3D models of the International Space Station (ISS) and China’s Space Station (CSS, or Tiangong Station), satellites in low Earth orbit, using solely images from an amateur 35cm-aperture telescope.
+Notably, we achieve the successful reconstruction of 3D models of the International Space Station (ISS) and China's Space Station (CSS, or Tiangong Station), satellites in low Earth orbit, using solely images from an amateur 35cm-aperture telescope.